Betobeto-san - べとべとさん.

 Fortunately, This invisible yokai actually quite courteous, they will leave you be if you step to the side and say “After you BetoBeto-San!” - with a skip and a clack, it'll then continue down the road. - Sometimes they will refuse to go ahead, unless you lend him a light first.
 (He's lonely &/or afraid of the dark?) - People that lend them the light will find it returned on their homes front step in the morning.

-Historically: Mizuki Shigeru invented the general design of this yôkai in his works, giving it a transparent round body with a big friendly, yet eerie smile, before is drawing, there are seemingly no illustrations of this yokai, but the oral history goes back a very long time.
+• History: Shigeru Mizuki [of gegege kitaro fame] invented the general design of this yôkai in his works, giving it a transparent round body with a big friendly, yet eerie smile, before his illustrations, there no earlier illustrations of this yokai, but the oral history goes back a very long time and there are several regional variants to this yokai.

 Sticker Art by @Samkalensky (yo thats me!) - Part of my Night parade of 100 Demons - Yokai & Japanese folklore sticker collection, weather-resistant 4" Glossy sticker.
 Check my shop & follow @samkalensky for many more!